SemanticRepoHub/Collection_Notebooks/README.md

 ---

 ## Requirements
-- **Google Colab** environment.
+- **Google Colab** environment - with a google account will be enough to run those.
-- Python packages such as `transformers`, `torch`, and other dependencies (automatically installed in each notebook).
+- If running locally, Python packages such as `transformers`, `torch`, and other dependencies (automatically installed in each notebook).
+- Note that inspect4py needs a Python 3.10 enviroment - this is necessary to do when running the notebooks locally.
+In google colab not need to create a conda enviroment, they work directly with the provided code.

 ---

 ## Note
-These notebooks are designed for demonstration purposes and provide insights into code and repository analysis using embeddings.
-For large-scale analysis, additional optimizations may be required.
+These notebooks are designed for demonstration purposes and provide insights into code and repository parsing (using ASTs) analysis (using embeddings).